alexrutar/banditvis/README.md

     init: Variable

     Var:
-        # you can pass arguments like this, and it does linear sampling for you
+        domain: [0.01, 0.29]  # you can pass arguments like this, and it does linear sampling for you
-        domain: [0.01, 0.29]
         samples: 10

-        # or you can pass arguments explicitly:
-        # args: [0.01, 0.07, 0.09, 0.16]
+        # args: [0.01, 0.07, 0.09, 0.16]  # or you can pass arguments explicitly

     horizon: 500
     cycles: 1000